jonatanklosko/gerbil/README.md

 This starts a web server on port `5000` and it should be accessible at `http://raspberrypi.local:5000` in your local network.
 If everything is set up correctly you should see live camera feed.

+## Notes

+OpenCV is distributed with Python Wheels, so when the package is fetched with already pre-built native modules.
+However, in our case installing the latest versions of OpenCV failed to fetch the cached build and resulted in building everything from source.
+Building from source may take up to several hours on Raspberry PI, so that's far from a seamless experience.
+Fortunately pinning OpenCV package to an older version (namely `4.1.0.25`) did help and made the installation quick.

+Also there is a significant amount of system packages required in order to satisfy OpenCV runtime dependencies (i.e. dynamic libraries).
+We empirically gathered the necessary libraries and they are installed as part of the `bin/setup_python.sh` script.